NyphoX/AutomatedAmongUsModInstaller/README.md

 ![AAMI Icon](https://raw.githubusercontent.com/NyphoX/AutomatedAmongUsModInstaller/master/AmongUs_ModInstaller/aami.ico)

-AAMI is a standalone tool that is designed to simplify the modding process of the Steam version of the game Among Us.
+AAMI is a standalone tool that is designed to simplify the process of modding Among Us.
+It is intended to be used with the Steam version of the game.

 The goal is to stop players from having to perform  the same tedious copy-paste tasks, whenever a new version of their favorite mod is released or Among Us itself is updated.
 Simply select the desired mod from a list, mod your game with a single click, and start playing.
 Switch between different mod versions or even completely different mods in an instant.
 Or just start a quick round of vanilla Among Us while still keeping your mods installed.
 And if something is outdated, just remove it with a single click.